 Confidential Information in relation to a party means information of a confidential nature including information about its business, operations, strategy, administration, technology, affairs, clients, customers, employees, contractors or suppliers, but does not include any information which is in the public domain other than through a breach of confidence.

-Fees means the amounts payable by the relevant nbn Entity under the Supply Contract for any Goods or Services (including any Work Product).
+Fees means the amounts payable by nbn under the PO Contract for any Goods or Services (including any Work Product).

-Goods means goods described in the Supply Contract, and includes all acts, matters and things that may be necessary for and incidental to the proper and efficient supply or use of such goods.
+Goods means goods described in the PO Contract, and includes all acts, matters and things that may be necessary for and incidental to the proper and efficient supply or use of such goods.

 Government Agency means any government or any government, administrative, fiscal or judicial body, department, commission, authority, tribunal, agency or entity in any part of the world.